 On graduation day students convene one hour prior to graduation for final preparations.
-It is not considered in good taste to wear any decorations on the gown, including flowers, except for awards presented by the school.
+Decorations and alterations should not be added or made to the graduate's gown.
+However, students often decorate their caps as an expression of their individuality or future plans.
+If the alterations to the cap are deemed inappropriate by an administrator, the student will not be allowed to wear the cap and if supplies are available, a new cap will be provided for the ceremony.
 Students not appropriately attired as judged by an administrator are not allowed to participate in the graduation ceremony.